ExTV/ROG-ally-x-SteamOS-tricks/README.md

 ---

 ## Known Issues & Troubleshooting
-Here's a list of common issues users encounter when running SteamOS on the ROG Ally, along with their solutions.
+Here's a list of common issues users encounter when running SteamOS on the ROG Ally and Steam Deck, along with their solutions.

 ## Controller Not Working in Discover App (fwupd issue)
 * **Problem:** After switching to **Desktop Mode** and launching the **Discover app**, the Ally's built-in controller stops responding.